aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/merge-and-split/merge-excel-workbooks/_index.md

 ## Cloud SDK Family

-Using an SDK is the best way to speed up the development.
-An SDK takes care of low-level details and lets you focus on your project tasks.
+Using an SDK is the best way to speed up development.
+An SDK abstracts low‑level details and lets you focus on your project tasks.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs: